mcoutanche/github.io/_posts/2025-09-09-default-behaviour-for-new-vnets-will-be-private.md

 # 🚪 Azure’s Default Internet Access Is Retiring — What You Need to Know

 If you've been spinning up virtual machines in Azure and relying on default outbound internet access, it's time to rethink your setup.
-Microsoft has announced that starting **September 30, 2025**, newly created VMs will **no longer have internet access by default**.
+Microsoft orignially announced that starting **September 30, 2025**, newly created VMs will **no longer have internet access by default** this has now been pushed back to **March 31, 2026**

 That’s right—no more silent outbound connectivity unless you explicitly configure it.